BraneShop/BraneShop.github.io/src/posts/2018-12-17-How-Much-Data-For-Retraining.md

 <li> When we have tiny data (the 5% case) the train loss is immediately tiny; and
   the val loss immediately high.
 This was my expectation.
 </li>
 <li> If we compare, say, the 100-image case and the 100 with 10x augmentation,
-	the augmented version is worth in train and validation.
+	the augmented version is worse in train and validation.
 This was surprising to me.
 </li>
-<li> There's not a significant different in the curves between say the 100%
+<li> There's not a significant difference in the curves between say the 100%
   case and the 50% case.
 This, again, was surprising to me.
 </li>
 <li> Augmentation always made both curves worse.
 I wasn't expecting this, and
-  am not yet cetrain why it's the case.
+  am not yet certain why it's the case.
 I have two main ideas: I used a very
 	elaborate augmentation (the complicated one from the readme on the [imgaug](https://github.com/aleju/imgaug) repo), maybe that was a mistake.
-  I think ultimately, the augmented images don't look much like the testing images, so they encouraged they network to do worse.
+  I think ultimately, the augmented images don't look much like the testing images, so they encouraged the network to do worse.
 </li>
 </ul>